About the Flash Fiction Groups

 Friday

-*You must have submitted a flash story, meeting the story criteria of 1,500 words or less, by midnight PT on Tuesday evening for your story to qualify for the lottery that week.
+*You must have submitted a flash story of 1,500 words or less, by 12:00 PM PT on Friday evening for your story to qualify for the lottery that week.
 Participants are eligible for only one story to be selected for a lottery throughout the Write-a-thon.

 Requirements

-You will need access to Teachable to view lectures and download supplementary materials.
-We ask that you commit to the entire six-week experience.
+You will need access to Teachable and Discord to participate in the groups.
+You can access Teachable via a web browser.
+We ask that you commit to the entire four-week experience.
 Story submission is not mandatory, but you should aim to critique the stories submitted by the rest of your group every week.
 You may only submit one story per week.

 • Read and follow our Code of Conduct